What happens if Trump tries to overturn another election loss?

 Since former President Donald Trump’s extralegal efforts to overturn his 2020 defeat, the system has been strengthened in a variety of ways.
 But a narrow victory by Vice President Kamala Harris could still lead to a drawn-out battle.

-His team has been preparing for this moment for four years, installing allies on county election boards, and training thousands of volunteers to watch for potential fraud.
+His team has been preparing for this moment for four years, installing allies on county election boards and training thousands of volunteers to watch for potential fraud.

-Vice President Kamala Harris’ campaign is also gearing up for a post-election battle.
+Vice President Kamala Harris’ campaign is also gearing up for a postelection battle.
 Ms. Harris told ABC News that her team was “sadly ready” to respond should Mr. Trump try to overturn the results.

-Yet while post-election chaos is possible, 2024 is unlikely to be a replay of 2020.
+Yet while postelection chaos is possible, 2024 is unlikely to be a replay of 2020.
 The system has been strengthened: Congress passed legislation making clear that elected officials cannot reject the will of the voters.
 And states and localities have worked assiduously to harden the voting process against attacks.
 Mr. Trump also doesn’t have control over the military or Justice Department this time around, and it will be Vice President Harris, not Vice President Mike Pence, presiding over the Electoral College count in Congress.

-In speeches, social media posts, and interviews, former President Donald Trump has been signaling that he is highly likely to challenge the election results should he lose on Tuesday.
+In speeches, social media posts, and interviews, former U.S. President Donald Trump has been signaling that he is highly likely to challenge the election results should he lose on Tuesday.
 The big question is what may happen next.

 Mr. Trump never conceded his 2020 loss, and his extralegal attempts to overturn that election culminated in the Jan.
 6, 2021, U.S. Capitol riot.
 In this campaign, he has again refused to say he’ll accept the results if he comes up short, and is already making misleading claims that the vote is being rigged against him.